SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 You know, David, last year,

-Okay.
-Now it's part of my routine too.
+Now it's part of my routine, too.

-Just a few minutes minutes a day and I feel sharper, calmer, more creative.
+Just a few minutes a day, and I feel sharper, calmer, more creative.
 We needed to get you like honed down into that zone.

 I'm so glad you just heard that.
 Like you heard me.

-You felt my
+You felt my.

+You listen.
 That's my crime.
-I'm a listener.

-One of the favorite classes that I've heard about is Amy Poehler.
+one of the favorite classes that I've heard about is Amy Poehler.

-those are things you can actually use in your everyday life.
+improv class and those are those are things you can actually use in your everyday life.

-laptop, where else,
+laptop, where else.

-or even online if you're traveling.
+Or even online if you're traveling.

 And David, every membership comes with bonus guides and a 30-day money-back guarantee.
 Thousands of bite-sized lessons fit right into your schedule.